how long do horses live

 Social Interaction

-Horses are social creatures that flourish when they interact with other horses or compatible animals.
-Providing companionship can alleviate tension and foster a sense of security.
-Allow your horse to socialize in a secure environment, such as turnout with other horses or adjacent stalls, whenever feasible.
+Horses are friendly animals that develop greatly from spending time with other horses or compatible animals.
+The provision of companionship can reduce stress and increase feelings of safety.
+When possible, allow your horse to interact in a safe environment such as turnout with other horses near stalls.

 Comfortable Living Environment